 Step 5: Remove the Jumper Cables

-Once the dead car starts, carefully remove the cables in reverse order:
+Once the dead car starts, carefully disconnect the cables in the reverse order:

-1. Remove the black (negative) clamp from the previously dead car.
+- Remove the black clamp from the previously dead car.

-2. Remove the black (negative) clamp from the donor battery.
+- Remove the black clamp from the donor battery.

-3. Remove the red (positive) clamp from the donor battery.
+- Remove the red clamp from the donor battery.

-4. Remove the red (positive) clamp from the revived car.
+- Remove the red clamp from the revived car.

 Step 6: Let the Engine Run

-Allow the newly started car to run for at least 15-30 minutes or drive it for a while to help recharge the battery.
+- Keep the revived car running for at least 15–30 minutes or take it for a drive.
+This allows the alternator to recharge the battery.

 Safety Tips for Jump-Starting a Car

-• Never let the jumper cable clamps touch each other while connected to batteries.
+- Never let the clamps touch each other while connected to a battery.

-• Do not attempt to jump-start a frozen battery, as it may explode.
+- Do not jump-start a damaged, leaking, or frozen battery, as it may explode.

-• If the car doesn’t start after multiple attempts, the battery may be completely dead or there could be another issue requiring professional assistance.
+- If the car doesn’t start after several attempts, the battery may be beyond saving, or there could be another issue such as a faulty alternator.

 Conclusion

-Learning how to jump-start a car is a valuable skill for any driver.
-By following these steps carefully, you can get back on the road safely and efficiently.
-If you frequently experience battery issues, consider getting your battery checked or replaced.
+Learning how to jump-start a car is an essential skill for every driver.
+By following the correct steps and observing safety precautions, you can get back on the road quickly and avoid unnecessary stress.

 By following this guide, you can ensure you are prepared for any unexpected battery failure.
 Also Read: How to Check Your Car Battery and Maintenance Tips and How to Unplug a Car Battery Safely: A Step-by-Step Guide